pippinbarr/cart253-2020/modules/06/introduction-to-object-oriented-programming.md

     // Styling
     noStroke();
     fill(this.fill.r, this.fill.g, this.fill.b);
-    // And draw a circle at the fish's position ellipse(this.x, this.y, this.size);
+    // Draw a circle at the fish's position ellipse(this.x, this.y, this.size);
     pop();
   }
 }
 ```

-Again, this is the same code as previously, but we use `this` to specify the object created from this template or `class`.
+Again, this is the same code as previously, but we use `this` to specify the object to be created from this template or `class`.

 This completes our `Fish` class, in fact.
-This is a class that
+We have a class that

 1. Sets up `Fish` properties in the `constructor()`
 2. Defines a `move()` method to make a `Fish` move